Policy

 Sowing Seeds of Change

 The Martin family has been farming their land in Mt.
-Olive, N.C. for more than 140 years.
-Over the decades, they've learned that surviving as a small-scale farmer is no easy task.
-When they wanted to build a new high tunnel to lengthen their growing season, they turned to the Farm Bill.
-The legislation provided funding and a water management plan, but they believe it can do even more to support small-scale farmers in the future.
+Olive, N.C. for 140 years.
+When they wanted to build a new high tunnel, they turned to the Farm Bill.
+The legislation provided funding and a water management plan, but they believe it can do more to support small-scale farmers in the future.

 A Green Future on the Hauser's Farm in Arizona

-Water scarcity and a looming land sale threatened Claudia Hauser's family farm—until opportunity knocked.
-A new relationship with TNC in Arizona led her to the Farm Bill which helped protect her farm from development through conservation easements and funded projects that made her farm more resilient to drought.
+Water scarcity and a looming land sale threatened Claudia Hauser's farm—until opportunity knocked.
+A new relationship with TNC in Arizona led her to the Farm Bill, which protected her farm from development through conservation easements and funded projects that made her farm more drought resilient.

 Restoring Salem Saloom's Tree Farm in Alabama